HITECHCRIME/HC_SG235_Numb/README.md

 dormant in motion
 attention seeking
-for misery you still keeping
-thrilled you might be thinking that i'm seeking redemption applause for doing the wrong
+for misery you still keep it (keeping) thrilled you might be thinking that i'm seeking redemption applause for doing the wrong